Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

+It does this by altering the cornea (a transparent tissue on the front of the eye).
 As the name suggests, LASIK requires the use of a computer-controlled excimer laser (a laser device).

 LASIK recovery time will not be the same for every person who undergoes LASIK surgery.

-Immediately after surgery, individuals may note some discomfort or mild pain.
+Immediately after surgery, you may note some discomfort or mild pain.
 A pain reliever may be prescribed.

 The eye doctor will recommend avoiding such products before the day of surgery.
 Residue and debris caught in the eyelashes may also heighten the risk.

 Other factors, such as contact sports and hot tubs, can increase the risk of infection or lengthen the healing process time.